-It is a contract by virtue of which the distributor undertakes to acquire from the distributed mass consumer goods for their subsequent placement in the market, at its own risk and expense, in exchange for a stipulated profit or income margin as consideration.
+It is a contract under which the distributor undertakes to acquire from the distributed mass consumer goods for their subsequent placement in the market, at its own risk and expense, in exchange for a stipulated profit or income margin as consideration.

-Under the Public-Private Partnerships Law, a Public-Private Partnership (PPP) contract may be entered into between a government entity and an individual to carry out projects of public interest in investment and infrastructure in Mexico, as well as applied research and technological innovation activities, with the purpose of increasing social welfare.
+Under the Public-Private Partnerships Law, a Public-Private Partnership (PPP) contract may be entered into between a government entity and an individual to carry out projects of public interest in investment and infrastructure in Mexico, as well as applied research and technological innovation activities, to increase social welfare.

-The application of the Law of Public Private Associations is without prejudice to international treaties.
-The laws on Procurement, Leasing and Services of the Public Sector and Public Works and Related Services are not applicable to PPP projects, except in the cases expressly provided by the referred law.
+The application of the Law of Public-Private Associations is without prejudice to international treaties.
+The laws on Procurement, Leasing, and Services of the Public Sector and Public Works and Related Services do not apply to PPP projects, except in the cases expressly provided by the referred law.